Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (variable) - id of the context with objects;
+- objects (variable) - variable with objects;
 - attribute (variable) - name of the function intended for execution;
-- value (variable / any literal) - id of the context with values or a list of values.
+- value (variable / any literal) - variable name or a list of values.

 ## load_bitmap